fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 ![controller](../assets/user_controller.png)

-Now, glossing over the security issues with this code, we can see that it follow a general pattern we all have seen in many codebases.
+Now, glossing over the security issues with this code, we can see that it follows a general pattern we all have seen in many codebases.
 It is simple, we get a value from the network and we store it.
-However, the problem here is that we are not sure if the values are valid and following the assumptions we have in our code.
+However, the problem here is that we are not sure if the values are valid.

 Now let us introduce some basic validation.